canix1/ADACLScanner/README.md

 ## History

 Features and fixes https://github.com/canix1/ADACLScanner/wiki/History
+#### 22/10/2017
+*Supported output format for comparison report now includes CSV and EXCEL.
+*Translation of security principals failed when running compare mode.

 #### 19/9/2017
  * Unresolved schemaGUID string will be written in report instead of nothing.
  * Typo corrected